An Island Where Relaxation and Inspiration Come Naturally

 - Weather: Steady trade winds account for relatively minor differences in seasonal air temperatures, which range from the 70s into the mid 80s.
 Rain showers are less common from December to May

-Best Places for Mind and Spirit in St. Lucia
+Best Places for Mind and Spirit in Saint Lucia

 Start the day with yoga on the beach at Anse Chastanet.
 Add water sports to the mix with Ti Kaye's Wine, Water and Wellness plan.
 Set sail for a coastal cruise to Anse Cohon or venture into blue water to meet wild dolphins.
 Reward your hiking efforts with ocean views from the top of Gros Piton, or watch the sunset from the deck at Jade Mountain.

-What to Pack for Mind and Spirit in St. Lucia
+What to Pack for Mind and Spirit in Saint Lucia

 Be ready for anything from snorkeling and sailing to hikes, workouts and savasana.
 This means a good pair of walking shoes or trainers, sandals, comfy shorts, yoga or workout wear, a bathing suit or two and a small backpack for day trips.